JonsPool/Poolvarme/README.md

 1. Modify `./src/spotelly.js` and/or `./src/endpoint.html` as needed
 2. Run `npm run build` to execute the HTML compression and merge
-3. Install the merged source file `./dist/final.js` on your Shelly´
+3. Install the merged source file `./dist/final.js` on your Shelly

 See the source code in the build script `build.js` for a detailed description of the compression and merge process.